kodekahu/Cubix-by-Kahu-Newton/README.md

 # Cubix

-A game by Kahu Newton
+A game by Kahu Newton.

+With some help from Tom Kluyskens :)